craigc-2002/http-server/README.md

 ## To Do
 - build directory for build artifacts
 - update readme
-- implement support for other http requests (send correct response for not accepting non-GET requests)
 - implement support for different file types (change content-type header)